Chat with Experta

 1. **Determine Audit Objectives**: Based on ISO 9000:2015 and ISO 19011:2018, your objectives should include verifying the effective implementation and maintenance of the quality management system, evaluating compliance with documented procedures and legal requirements, and assessing the effectiveness of corrective actions.

-8. **Report and Follow-up**: Document the audit results and communicate them to relevant management.
-Follow up on any issues or improvements found during the audit.
+7. **Report and Follow-up**: Communicate audit results to relevant management, document the findings, and follow up on any issues or improvements identified.

-By focusing on these steps, you can ensure your internal audit plan aligns with ISO 9001 standards and addresses the most critical areas for compliance.
+By focusing on these steps, you can ensure that your internal audit plan is comprehensive and aligned with ISO 9001 standards.